LingyiHongfd/LingyiHongfd.github.io/index.md

 ### Researching
 My researching interest is Video Object Segmentation.
 And I am still in the learning stage.
 If you are also studying or interested in Computer Vision or have some question, please contact me.
-Welcome anyone's coaching ang communication.
+Welcome anyone's coaching and communication.
 Your guidance means a lot to me!